mmai/piquetBook/index.md

 "Discard for carte blanche."
 As ^soon as theadversary has discarded, the carte blanche isshown him.
 (See also Laws 18-20, pp. 3, 4.)

 If the elder hand scores, z'n hand and play ^ thirtyor more before his adversary counts anything thathand, he wins a pique.
 A pique entitles the playerto add thirty to his score; but in all other respectsthe hand is played as already explained.
-For ex-ample :&mdash;A has a quint major, which is good for pointand sequence, and three aces, which are also good.He counts twenty for the point and quint, and threefor the aces, and then leads the quint major and thetwo aces, or one of the aces and some other card.This makes him thirty; and, as his adversary has notscored anything, it is a pique.
+For ex-ample :-A has a quint major, which is good for pointand sequence, and three aces, which are also good.He counts twenty for the point and quint, and threefor the aces, and then leads the quint major and thetwo aces, or one of the aces and some other card.This makes him thirty; and, as his adversary has notscored anything, it is a pique.
 A, when he leadsthe card which makes him thirty, instead of counting"Thirty," counts "Sixty."
 It is not necessary thatthe card led which makes thirty should win the trick.The elder hand, having reckoned twenty-nine whenhis adversary has reckoned nothing, and having thelead, wins a pique even if he leads a losing card.

 If a player scores, in hand alone., thirty points ormore by scores that reckon in order before anythingthat his adversary can count, he wins a repique.
-Arepique entitles the player to add sixty to his score.Thus:&mdash;If a player has point, quint, and quatorze (allgood), he repiques his adversary.
+Arepique entitles the player to add sixty to his score.Thus:-If a player has point, quint, and quatorze (allgood), he repiques his adversary.
 He counts fivefor point, fifteen for sequence, making twent}'-, andfourteen for quatorze, making thirty-four.
 Instead

 of counting "Thirty-four," he counts "Ninety-four."In all other ways, the hand is played as alreadyexplained.

 Equalities do not save a pique or a repique.In the case of an equality, the game proceeds asthough no such mode of scoring existed.
-Thus:&mdash;A has point equal, quint and quatorze, both good,and leads a card.
+Thus:-A has point equal, quint and quatorze, both good,and leads a card.
 He wins a pique.

 SCORING.

 During the progress of the hand, each playercontinues to repeat aloud the amount of hisscore that hand for the time being {see Example,pp. 103-5). ^t th^ ^^d of ^^^ hand, the numberscored is written on a scoring card, each playerrecording both his own and his opponent's score,in separate columns.

-Although the scores are, for the sake of con-venience, recorded only at the end of the hand,they are recordable when they accrue, whethermade by the elder or younger hand, in the ordergiven in the following table of precedence:&mdash;
+Although the scores are, for the sake of con-venience, recorded only at the end of the hand,they are recordable when they accrue, whethermade by the elder or younger hand, in the ordergiven in the following table of precedence:-

 1. Carte blanche.